JesusFilm/core/README.md

 # Core Unified Product Suite

 Core is Jesus Film Project's modern, developer-friendly solution that makes building large, feature-rich javascript projects painless.
-It contains all the tools you need to start building modern react applications ontop of robust GraphQL APIs, using battle-tested front-end and back-end development tools and practices.
+It contains all the tools you need to start building modern react applications ontop of a robust GraphQL Supergraph, using battle-tested front-end and back-end development tools and practices.

 Read the [docs](https://docs.core.jesusfilm.org) or find out more about us at [jesusfilm.org](https://jesusfilm.org).